brianhornick/NBA-Stats-Analysis-SQL/README.md

 # Analyzing NBA Data from the Last Decade with SQL - The 3 Pointer and its Effect on the Game
 ### Introduction
 We have been given a dataset containing comprehensive game stats, player stats, and team stats for every game from the 2013-14 season up until the 2022-23 season.
 This dataset was downloaded from Kaggle.com.
 [NBA Boxscore Dataset](https://www.kaggle.com/datasets/lukedip/nba-boxscore-dataset) The NBA has seen a huge increase in 3-point shots both made and attempted in the last decade.
 We aim to use this data to answer some unique questions regarding 3-pointers that will give more insight into how much the 3-pointer really affects winning games.
-We will be using SQLite to discover the answers to these questions.
+We will be using SQLite to discover the answers to these questions and the goal is to answer each question using only 1 query.

 ### Questions